kosalanayanajithdeshapriya/tomato_research_v01/README.md

 This project detects the growth stage of tomato plants using leaf density estimation and convolutional neural networks.
-It is part of an undergraduate research project at the University of Jayewardenepura, Faculty of Engineering, Department of Computer Engineering.
+It is part of an undergraduate research project at the University of Jaffna, Faculty of Engineering, Department of Computer Engineering.

 **Growth Stages Classified:**